API & MCP Integration

 Sanctions screening as a tool for AI agents

-The Model Context Protocol (MCP) is an open standard that lets AI assistants interact with external tools and data sources.
-Instead of switching between applications, an AI assistant can screen a name, retrieve an entity profile, or explore a relationship network directly — as naturally as asking a question.
+The Model Context Protocol (MCP) is an open standard for AI assistants to call external tools.
+With it, an assistant can screen a name, pull up an entity profile, or walk a relationship network from inside the chat — no app-switching.

-The 123sanctions MCP server exposes the full screening and entity intelligence API as MCP tools.
-AI agents in compliance workflows can screen names, retrieve entity profiles, and explore relationship networks — without custom integration code.
+The 123sanctions MCP server exposes the screening and entity-intelligence API as MCP tools.
+Compliance copilots, KYC assistants and due-diligence agents can call them directly — no custom integration code.

 Available MCP Tools